 Programs offered by the College are presented in a variety of college publications including the College Catalog and semester schedule of classes.
 Information is also available at on KBOCC’s website at the following URL:

 Accommodations for Students with Disabilities

-Information regarding support services for students with disabilities are provided in KBOCC’s Student Handbook and College Catalog.
+Information regarding support services for students with disabilities is provided in KBOCC’s Student Handbook and College Catalog.
 Information is also available on KBOCC’s website at http://www.kbocc.edu/disability-accomodations/

 List of Faculty and Other Instructional Personnel